-While there are 293 full-time employees at Metro's visitor venues, activities at the Oregon Convention Center, Portland Center for Performing Arts, Oregon Zoo and Expo support thousands of local jobs.
+While there are 293 full-time employees at Metro's visitor venues, activities at the Oregon Convention Center, Portland'5 Centers for the Arts, Oregon Zoo and Expo support thousands of local jobs.

 Made up of seven business and civic leaders committed to the region's cultural and economic vitality, the Metro Exposition and Recreation Commission works to protect the public investment in Metro's visitor venues.